hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/04_for_lab1.md

 For this lab, you'll be implementing all of the exercises that we did for while loops, except using for loops.

 """
-Indefinite Loops
+Definite Loops

-Indefinite Loops are like if statements, except that the conditional at the top is RE-RUN AT THE END OF THE BLOCK.
+Definite loops run a specific amount of times.

 Exercise 1:
-Below is an infinitely running while loop.
-Fix it to print the numbers 0-4, inclusive.
+Write a for loop that prints the numbers 0-4, inclusive.
 """

 # # Uncomment these lines by highlighting all of them and pressing Ctrl + /

 # print("Exercise 1:")
-# count = 0

-# while count == 0:
-#   print(count)

 """
 Exercise 2: